MBS9/substr/README.md

 It would then build a vector for both strings, where the nth element of the vector represents the frequency of the character at position n of the array in the string.
 It would build this vector for each string in the pair.
 So two vectors per pair.

-It then calculates the dot product of the two vectors, and divides it by the square root of the product of the vectors with themselves.
+It then calculates the dot product of the two vectors, and divides it by the square root of the dot product of the vectors with themselves.

 That is, the formula is (`dot(A, B)` represents the dot products of vector A and B):